Kazzaky/AccelHud/README.md

 1 - enable negative acceleration\
 2 - show only adjecent negative acceleration

-`p_accel_edge X` - draw edges of positive graph portion in regular graph, similar like cgaz min/max zone, except edges do not grow and are not really part of graph, if you reach them then you are already out of the positive range
+`p_accel_edge 0bXXX` - draw edges of positive graph portion in regular graph, similar like cgaz min/max zone, except edges do not grow and are not really part of graph, if you reach them then you are already out of the positive range

-0 - enable\
+0 - disable\
-1 - disable
+Xxx - vertically center edges\
+xXx - extend height to negative graph\
+xxX - draw basic edges

 `p_accel_merge_threshold X` - maximal width of bars which will merge to longer, value is in pixels, 0 will disable merging